Caustic Grip: Production

 The band wrote and programmed the whole album in Leeb's apartment with analog equipment, a turntable and a cassette deck, while mixing and recording of the vocals took place at Vancouver Studios within ten days.

 Release

 The album was reissued by Roadrunner in 1992 and in 2003 as part of a two-disc set that also includes the Gashed Senses & Crossfire album.
 Up until the year 1994, when Roadrunner acquired the rights to all Third Mind releases, Caustic Grip sold at least 70,000 units.

 In October 2019, Canadian label Artoffact started a crowdfunding campaign in order to obtain the album licenses and to re-release the album on vinyl on May 4, 2020.

 On the occasion of the 35th anniversary of its original release, Wax Trax! announced the reissue of the album on vinyl, to be released on September 19, 2025.
-The pressings will premier the track The Chair on vinyl, since it was available only as CD bonus track at the time.
+The pressings were the first release of the track "The Chair" on vinyl, since it was available only as CD bonus track at the time.